TVR-AelinTX/etn/index.md

 The plate reader part of the script was refactored to the visitor level, using a new data structure to uniformize the processing of plate assay data further.
 Mathias had written the visitor as an variant of the standard template visitor used in DELPHI.
 The visitor was modified with rules on how to deduce which type of plate is used and how to process the raw data file by scraping the metadata.

-### 19/05/2022
+### 19/05/2022:

-The code was prepared for a first test in the sandbox environment.
+The code was further refactored and prepared for a first test in the sandbox environment.
 Inconsistencies were found during testing between output on the sandbox and local testing.
 After some searching the plate syntax part of the code seemed to be the culprit as it was using the pandas.explode function on multiple columns.
 This feature was released in pandas v1.3, while the pandas version running on production and sandbox was pandas 1.1.3.

+### 24/05/2022:

-An upgrade of pandas was performed to test if this would solve the issue, but it broke other pieces of the code.
+An upgrade of pandas was performed on the sandbox environment to test if this would solve the issue, but it broke other pieces of the DELPHI code.
 Therefore it was decided to momentarily cut the plate syntax functionality from the platereader for the time being and reset to pandas v1.1.3.
+The rest of the code ran fine under the old pandas version and the tempaltes for displaying the output on DELHI were configured.

+### 31/05/2022:

+The summary plots were made dynamically using plotly.
+Poorly behaving curves (significantly higher standard deviation than the average) were plotted as dashed lines (to indicate they are not used in further calculation) and then hidden by default.
+The user can click the concentration of these plots to set them to visible, should they want a summary plot that does show these curves.

 ## Batch mass /volume calculator app <a name="task13"></a>